Frequently Asked Questions

 A1: LED stands for Light Emitting Diode.

-This is a semiconductor component which turns electric current into light.
-An LED is produced in a similar way as ICs “chips”, which are used in computers and phones.
+similar way as ICs “chips”, which are used in computers and phones.
 Therefore an LED is reliable, but will also have a very good price/performance curve over the years.
 In other words, they will give much more light for a lower price over the years.
 Currently, the light output of LEDs, compared with Metal Halide Lamps, is similar on a Total System Power basis.

 A2: LED fixtures are directly switchable on-off-on-off-… and switch immediately to the requested light level.